gurungsandex/OpenClaw-Azure-Ollama-Lab/README.md

 ## What is OpenClaw?

-OpenClaw is an open-source AI automation platform that allows you to connect AI models to messaging platforms and build intelligent workflows.
+OpenClaw (formerly Clawdbot/Moltbot) is an open-source, autonomous AI agent that runs locally on your machine.
+It acts as a personal assistant, interacting with applications, reading/writing files, and automating tasks via messaging platforms like Discord or Telegram.
 You can use it for:
   - Building AI chatbots
-  - Connecting to Telegram or other platforms
+  - Connecting to messaging platforms
   - Testing LLM integrations
   - Automation experiments
   - Running AI in your own controlled lab and many more....